bigheadG/mmWave/HAM/Arduino/README.md

 # mmWave-HAM (High Accuracy Measurement)
 This repository contains the Batman Kit- HAM mmWave Sensor SDK.

-The High Accuracy Measurement (HAM) based Batman Kit is for measuring object distance from the mmWave Sensor Module with the range of 30cm ~ 3meters(about 1~10 feet) with millimeter resolution.
+The High Accuracy Measurement (HAM) based Batman Kit is for measuring object distance from the mmWave Sensor Module with the range of 0.3 ~ 3.0 meters(about 1 ~ 10 feet) with millimeter accuracy.

 ## Installing
  (1) Hardware: